Academic post |

 Extended skills training |

-A 26-calendar week (FTE) term undertaken to extend the depth and breadth of the Registrar’s skill base in an area relevant to general practice. |
+A 26-calendar week (FTE) term undertaken to extend the depth and breadth of the registrar’s skill base in an area relevant to general practice. |

 Extenuating and unforeseen circumstances |

-A circumstance that is outside of the registrar’s control, can reasonably be considered to have been unforeseen, and can be shown to have a direct and significant impact on them.
+Circumstances that are outside the registrar’s control and can reasonably be considered to be unforeseen, and can be shown to have a direct and significant impact on the Registrar.
 The RACGP considers extenuating and unforeseen circumstances on a case-by-case basis. |

 Extenuating circumstances |

-Circumstances outside the registrar’s control that can be shown to have a direct and significant impact on their ability to sit an assessment the RACGP considers on a case-by-case basis, which are and/or their performance in an assessment. |
+Circumstances the RACGP considers on a case-by-case basis, which are outside the registrar’s control and which can be shown to have a direct and significant impact on the registrar, eg ability to sit an assessment, performance in an assessment, etc. |

 Fellowship |